Education for children

 The World Bank believes that over 265 million children under the age of 10 are unable to read and write.
 Not surprisingly, 90% of these children are in the poorer countries.
-Education is key if we are to eradicate poverty and break the circle of underdevelopment in poor countries.
+Education of children is key if we are to eradicate poverty and break the circle of underdevelopment in poor countries.

-The analysis by the World Bank states that the reasons why education is so important in a competitive world of innovation and technology.
+The analysis by the World Bank states that the reasons why children’s education is so important in a competitive world of innovation and technology.
 Being able to read and write is the first and basic step, the right type of education that includes management of finance and making sure that students develop the spirit of entrepreneurship is also important.
 The right innovative thinking minds provide the necessary breakthroughs that helps and provides the comparative advantage to companies and countries.

 Some of the most advanced and newly advanced economies have the highest levels of literacy.
 The right type of education helps them to reduce the levels of poverty as well as increase their living standards.